hsoft/pluginbuilder/doc/recipes.rst

 Recipes
 =======

-py2app includes a mechanism for working around package incompatibilities, and stripping unwanted dependencies automatically.
+py2plugin includes a mechanism for working around package incompatibilities, and stripping unwanted dependencies automatically.
 These are called recipes.

-A future version of py2app will support packaging of `Python Eggs`_.
-Once this is established, recipes will be obsolete since eggs contain all of the metadata needed to build a working standalone application.

 Common causes for incompatibility
 ---------------------------------